iamvaibhav-hue/module-1-c-and-asm/README.md

 ```
 NOTE : Do not worry if you don't understand all the details of C and Assembly right away.
-       A full understanding is very difficult to achieve in a week and an half.
+       A complete understanding is challenging to achieve in a week and a half.
 We have
-       two modules [Reverse Engineering and Binary Exploitation] coming up later which
+       two modules [Reverse Engineering and Binary Exploitation] coming up later, which
-       will deal with these topics again and you will surely have a clearer understanding
+       will deal with these topics again, and you will indeed have a clearer picture by
-       by then.
+       then.
 This week's content aims to teach you just the very basics.
 ```

 ### Introductory Videos